 Pfizer is also conducting a phase 1, open-label, dose-finding study to evaluate safety, tolerability, and immunogenicity and a phase 2/3 placebo-controlled, observer-blinded safety, tolerability, and immunogenicity study of BNT162b2 in healthy children and young adults aged 6 months to 30 years (NCT04816643).
-Initial efficacy and safety results for the phase 2/3 study were reported in November 2021 for 2,268 children aged 5 to 11 years (1,517 who received BNT162b2 and 751 who received placebo) (Walter et al, 2021).
-Three cases with an onset 7 or more days after the second dose occurred among recipients of BNT162b2, and 16 cases occurred among recipients of placebo, for an observed vaccine efficacy of 90.7% (95%) CI, 67.4-98.3%).
-The reactions and events reported in BNT162b2 recipients were generally mild to moderate, lasting 1 to 2 days.
+Initial efficacy and safety results for the phase 2/3 study were reported in November 2021 for 2,268 children aged 5 to 11 years (1,517 who received BNT162b2 and 751 who received placebo) (Walter et al., 2021).
+Three cases with an onset 7 or more days after the second dose occurred among recipients of BNT162b2, and 16 cases occurred among recipients of placebo, for an observed vaccine efficacy of 90.7% (95% CI, 67.4-98.3%).
+The reactions and events reported in BNT162b2 recipients were

+CT24-WI-GL02-RF02 3.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 20-May-2021 Page 37 of 120 generally mild to moderate, lasting 1 to 2 days.
 The most common local reaction was injection site pain, occurring in 71% to 74% of BNT162b2 recipients.
 Severe injection site pain after the first or second dose was reported in 0.6% of BNT162b2 recipients and in no placebo recipients.
 The most frequently reported systemic events were fatigue and headache, with severe fatigue, headache, chills, and muscle pain reported after the first or second dose in 0.9%, 0.3%, 0.1%, and 0.1% of BNT162b2 recipients, respectively.
 From the first dose through 1 month after the second dose, AEs were reported by 10.9% of BNT162b2 recipients and 9.2% of placebo recipients.
 Severe AEs were reported in 0.1% of BNT162b2 recipients and in 0.1% of placebo recipients.

-Pfizer-BioNTech COVID-19 Vaccine (Comirnarty®) is fully approved by the FDA for individuals aged 16 years and older in a series of 2 doses administered 3 weeks apart (FDA, 2021).
-Pfizer-BioNTech COVID-19 Vaccine is also authorized for emergency use by the

-FDA in individuals aged 6 months through 4 years in a series of 3 doses, with the first and second doses administered 3 weeks apart and the second and third doses administered at least 8 weeks apart; and in individuals aged 5 to 15 years in a series of 2 doses administered 3 weeks apart (FDA, 2022).
-Additionally, in individuals aged 5 years and older with certain types of immunocompromising conditions, a third dose in the primary series, to be administered at least 28 days after the second dose, is currently authorized (FDA, 2022).
-A summary of FDA emergency use authorization (EUA) and full approval for primary series vaccination with Pfizer-BioNTech COVID-19 Vaccine is provided below.
+Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine (Comirnaty[®]) was previously approved by the FDA for individuals aged 16 years and older in a series of 2 doses administered 3 weeks apart (FDA, 2023).
+Pfizer-BioNTech original monovalent COVID-19 Vaccine was also previously authorized for emergency use by the FDA in individuals aged 6 months through 4 years in a series of 3 doses, with the first and second doses administered 3 weeks apart and the second and third doses administered at least 8 weeks apart; and in individuals aged 5 to 15 years in a series of 2 doses administered 3 weeks apart (FDA, 2023).
+Additionally, in individuals aged 5 years and older with certain types of immunocompromising conditions, a third dose in the primary series, to be administered at least 28 days after the second dose was previously authorized (FDA, 2023).
+A summary of FDA emergency use authorization (EUA) and full approval for primary series vaccination with Pfizer-BioNTech original monovalent COVID-19 Vaccine is provided below.